 One more key feature of the Yamaha Wolverine RMAX2 Sport 1000 that makes it such a great off-road vehicle is the company’s D-Mode system.
 While a lot of manufacturers have a drive mode system, many of them don’t really do much.
 There is little functional difference from one mode to the next, but that isn’t the case with the RMAX2 Sport.
 Crawl, Trail and Sport modes each offer distinctly different driving characteristics.

-In Sport mode, throttle response is very sharp, quickly getting you to full throttle and full speed without much throttle input.
+Take a quick look inside one of the Yamaha manuals provided with each of these machines, and you’ll discover that in Sport mode, throttle response is very sharp, quickly getting you to full throttle and full speed without much throttle input.
 This mode is great for the open road, but in tight quarters, the power delivery causes the tires to spin.
 Thus, I spent most of my drive time in Trail mode, which offers a nice, balanced throttle.
 One of the aspects of the Yamaha D-Mode system is that you have full power available in every mode, you just need to ask for it more in Trail and Crawl.

 It should be noted that in the most technical sections, I was using four-wheel-drive with full diff lock and Crawl mode to effortlessly climb up the sheer rock walls and piles.

 The 2022 Yamaha Wolverine RMAX2 Sport 1000 is powered by a naturally aspirated 1,000cc liquid-cooled engine that delivers 108 horsepower.
 With most SUVs offering 300+ horsepower, the output of the RMAX may seem light, but where a new Wrangler weighs at least 4,000 pounds, the Yamaha side-by-side weighs just less than 1,900 pounds.
 As a result, it is surprisingly quick, climbing to a top speed around 70 MPH.